7 Steps to Save Money on a Remodel

 Flooring: Advances in synthetic materials make them difficult to distinguish from natural products.
-Synthetics generally come with lower cost and more durability, making them a simple substitute for natural products like stone, wood, brick and marble.
+Synthetics generally come with lower costs and more durability, making them a simple substitute for natural products like stone, wood, brick, and marble.

 Pay attention to project details.
 It's critical to ensure every detail of labor and material is specified in the agreement with the remodeler.
 If it's not included in the written agreement, it's likely not included in the work scope.
 Ask your remodeler what labor and materials are not included and determine what additional expenses you'll likely incur to complete the project.

 Ask how you can help reduce costs.
 Talk to your contractor about tasks or materials you can provide that would reduce the project cost without affecting its schedule.
 This might include jobsite clean-up or obtaining certain materials the contractor would otherwise spend considerable time securing.